Selina-Varshney/Doc2PDF-Converter/README.md

 - **Git & GitHub**: For version control and collaboration.

 ## 🛠 Installation and Setup

-Follow the instructions below to set up the project locally.

 ### Backend Setup:
 - cd server-> npm start